haijin-development/php-persistency/README.md

 });
 ```

-The following query works in both sql databases and Elasticsearch, and the only difference among them would be the `filter` expression:
+The following query works in both sql databases and `Elasticsearch` and the only difference among them would be the `filter` expression:

 ```php
 $records = $database->query( function($query) {